 Yes, we all know that feeling, right?

 Well, those longer-termers among you will know that running around telling everyone how they "must go raw" is generally a recipe for disaster; it can alienate friends, family, colleagues and even partners if you don’t know how to share this right!

-In the past 16 years of being a raw foodie if there’s one thing I’ve learned, both personally and professionally, it’s this: people have to want to go raw.
+In my many years of being a raw foodie if there’s one thing I’ve learned, both personally and professionally, it’s this: people have to want to go raw.

 Did anyone twist *your* arm into going raw?
 Did anyone try to twist your arm into going raw?